 Sensations of being very warm or cold

-Bright flashing dots or lights, blind spots, wavy or jagged lines ( aura)
+Bright flashing dots or lights, blind spots, wavy or jagged lines

-Five phases can often be identified:
+Five phases of a migraine can often be identified:

 Prodrome: A variety of warnings can come before a migraine.
 These may consist of a change in mood (such as feeling high, irritable or depressed) or a subtle change of sensation (such as a funny taste or smell).
 Fatigue and muscle tension are also common.